ess-dmsc/ad-kafka-interface/m-epics-ADPluginKafka/ADPluginKafka_README.md

     sudo iptables -F INPUT
     sudo iptables -F FORWARD

+###Compiling and running the driver in a standard EPICS installation
+Note that **NO** support or help for compiling or running this application under a standard EPICS installation will be provided.
+The steps shown here worked on the development machine but has been tested nowhere else.

+1. Copy the `m-epics-ADPluginKafka` directory to your `$(EPICS_MODULES_PATH)/areaDetector` directory.
+2. Set the variable `SIMDET` in the file `m-epics-ADPluginKafka/iocs/ADPluginKafkaIOC/configure/RELEASE` to point to the location of `ADSimDetector` in your EPICS installation.
+3. Modify the files `Makefile` and `start_epics` in the `m-epics-ADPluginKafka/iocs/ADPluginKafkaIOC/iocBoot/iocADPluginKafka` directory to reflect the current platform.
+4. Change (`cd`) to the `m-epics-ADPluginKafka` directory and compile by running `make`.
+5. Modify the `m-epics-ADPluginKafka/iocs/ADPluginKafkaIOC/iocBoot/iocADPluginKafka/st.cmd` file to use the address of your Kafka broker.
+6. Run `sh start_epics` from that directory.

 ## Process variables (PV:s)
 This plugin provides a few extra process variables (PV) besides the ones provided through inheritance from `NDPluginDriver`.
 The plugin also modifies one process variable inherited from `NDPluginDriver` directly.
 All the relevant PVs are listed below.